-We recently flew to Ohio to help a relative move into an assisted living facility.
-We stayed in a nearby townhouse during the process.
+We recently flew to Ohio to help a relative move into an assisted living facility and stayed in a nearby townhouse.
 During the move, an interesting situation involving a dirty carpet arose, and that’s why I’m writing this post.

-The townhouse had a nice nylon carpet that was 17 years old and clear that it needed to be cleaned.
+The townhouse had a nice nylon carpet that was 17 years old and it was clear that it needed to be cleaned.